Ukraine declares national guard call-up, warns pro-Russia separatists

 Yatseniuk, just returned from a trip to the United States where he won expressions of moral support but no offers of weapons, urged Ukrainians to sign on for service with the embryonic National Guard.

-The country's new defence chiefs admit that the army is in poor shape and outgunned and outnumbered by Russian forces.
-But Andriy Parubiy, head of the National Security and Defence Council, said: "We are trying as quickly as possible to upgrade our armed forces so that they can work effectively."
+The country's new defense chiefs admit that the army is in poor shape and outgunned and outnumbered by Russian forces.
+But Andriy Parubiy, head of the National Security and Defense Council, said: "We are trying as quickly as possible to upgrade our armed forces so that they can work effectively."

 Yatseniuk had a harsh warning for separatist "ringleaders" he said had sewed division in the ex-Soviet republic and were trying to destroy Ukrainian independence "under the cover of Russian troops".